Kethly/rockpaperscissors/README.md

 # rockpaperscissors website application
 This was a project done for the odin project curriculum.
+To check it out, try it here! https://kethly.github.io/rockpaperscissors/

 The game is simple, win the most out of 5 rounds of rock paper scissors.
 If you don't, you simply lose.